 - If the materials are not likely to be in the public domain, is the digitization project a very new approach to their re-use?
 (E.g., scanning whole in-copyright books in order to make them -searchable-, but not sharing the full text with searchers…)

-Please note that no single answer to any of these questions will disqualify a proposal - they are just some of the practicalities we’ll be taking into consideration.
+Please note that no single answer to any of these questions disqualifies a proposal.
+They are just some of the practicalities that are part of the program's consideration.

 Back to top